Skip to main content

 Hillsborough Castle and Gardens

 Get a sneak peek into the lives of the royals.
-Discover the royal holiday retreats, private residences and homes dotted all over Britain.
+Discover the royal holiday retreats, private residences and homes dotted all over Britain, plus the royal experiences you can be part of.

 The home to many a royal, including Queen Victoria, William III and Queen Anne.